-(Grasshopper Adventures is part of the the Flight Centre Travel Group)
+(Grasshopper Adventures is pat of the Flight Centre Travel Group)

 1. Background and scope